 In 2018 the BMG company secured all the ancillary rights from Clark.

-Currently BMG is preparing a comprehensive book on Ready Steady Go! that is being written by Andy Neil, a respected music journalist.
+Currently BMG is preparing a comprehensive book on Ready Steady Go! that is being written by Andy Neill, a respected music journalist.
 Lindsay-Hogg has done an interview for it.

 The BBC Four documentary that’s being screened is followed by a brand-new compilation The Best Of Ready Steady Go!
 Scheduled are The Beatles performing “Twist & Shout,” The Rolling Stones hosting their own episode, as well as a few clips from the Dusty Springfield-hosted Motown Records special.